 You are expected to show up for at least 2–3 synchronous hours with course staff per week.
 This includes lectures and office hours, and is a general policy for all Harvard classes.

 We would prefer that extension students also serve as active listeners, but understand that this may not be possible for all extension students.
 (Extension policies)

 Tests in 2020

-Each student will be asked to invent two review questions per unit with solutions for a total of 12 questions over the semester.
+Each student will be asked to invent review questions per unit with solutions in lieu of substantial timed tests.
 These review questions should be modeled on the questions in our question banks.
 Course staff will grade your review questions for relevance to the class material, creativity, and the existence of an unambiguous answer.
 In the first half of the class, we will provide a round of feedback so you have a chance to fix problems with your questions.